FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_rc/Managing-a-Smartphone-Robot-Controller.rst

 .. important:: Teams using Android Studio should not update the RC app with the REV Hardware Client or by side-loading.
-Instead, by updating to the newest version of the FTC Android Studio project folder, you will update the Robot Controller app when you build the project and install it on your RC device.
+Instead, by updating to the newest version of the Android Studio project folder, you will update the Robot Controller app when you build the project and install it on your RC device.
 You can download the newest version of the project folder